Mel Giedroyc: Other work

+In February 2024, Giedroyc played the part of Irene, Brian's mum in the world premiere of the musical Starter for Ten, based on the novel and film at the Bristol Old Vic.
+She reprised the role in the September 2025 revival in Bristol before transferring to the Birmingham Rep.

 Personal life

 Giedroyc is the youngest of four children.
 Her sister Coky Giedroyc is a film and television director; while her other sister, children's writer Kasia, is married to Philip Parham, a British diplomat.

 Giedroyc is married to Ben Morris, a television director and teacher at LAMDA.
 They have two daughters.

+In 2021, Giedroyc spoke publicly about her health issues, saying, "I've noticed of late, the old hormonal journey is quite interesting.
+The old peri-menopausal express has come to town!
+I'm not in the full hot flush yet, but I very much feel it's coming.
+I've noticed mood-wise, it gets quite interesting."